Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Creating Providers and Offers
+# Creating and managing Providers and Offers

 ## **About**
 This guide will take you step by step through the process of creating your Data / Solution provider and deploying your own Data / Solution offer to Super Protocol.

+monetization / making money with offers

 <Highlight color="red">short synopsys how it works</Highlight>